St. Joseph, Michigan: Government

+Culture

-St. Joseph is cohost of the annual Blossomtime Festival with Benton Harbor.
+Saint Joseph is cohost of the annual Blossomtime Festival with Benton Harbor.

 The Krasl Art Fair on the Bluff is held in Lake Bluff Park every year on the weekend after the July 4 weekend.

 The Concours d'Elegance of Southwest Michigan is held annually on the second Saturday in August.
 The inaugural show was held in 2005.
 An invitational fine car show, 75 vintage car owners are asked to show vehicles in St. Joseph's downtown Lake Bluff Park.

 Venetian Festival

 From 1979 to 2011, St. Joseph was the site of the Venetian Festival, which comprised three traditions: the Blessing of the River, the Lighted Boat Parade, and a Classic Boat Parade.
-The festival's name was a nod to similarities between St. Joseph and Venice, Italy.
+The festival's name was a nod to similarities between Saint Joseph and Venice, Italy.

 In 1987, USS Oliver Hazard Perry came to port, and its commander let festival-goers take a free tour.
 This initiated a tradition whereby US Navy ships regularly came to the festival.
 Music also contributed to the festival's success, and was offered at three locations: the Bluff, Shadowland Pavilion, and the Main Stage.
 Many local musicians played at the Bluff and the Pavilion, while the Main Stage hosted such well-known bands as the Beach Boys, Cheap Trick, Gin Blossoms, Little Big Town, and Jason Michael Carroll.

 In a study done by Michigan State University in 1998, approximately 63,000 people attended the 1997 Venetian Festival and the festival generated around $1.7 million in revenue to the local economy.

 Competitions also took place along Silver Beach and the Saint Joseph River during the festival, including volleyball tournaments, a river run & walk, and sand sculpturing.
 The Lighted Boat Parade and the Classic Boat Display both took place along the St. Joseph River and were a part of the Venetian Festival since 1987.
 Fireworks and rides were also attractions, bringing people from bigger cities such as Chicago.
 A blessing of the river was done July 30, and continues as a tradition to this day.